-A lot (of our employees) come from the Gulf Coast; Texas, Louisiana, Mississippi, Alabama, even some from Florida, and then there's a handful that will come from Washington state, Tennessee and other states that catch a plane and fly into their hitch.
-When you think about our 3,000 employees and the flexibility that comes with the way we work offshore on a 14 and 14 rotation, these are really good jobs for people who may not have a college education, but have a good technical background or are willing to work hard.
-These are really good paying jobs.
-We have a lot of people making \$60 thousand, \$70 thousand, \$80 thousand, to over \$100 thousand a year with an associate's degree or a high school diploma who are providing for their families, enjoying a high quality of life and living in places where, if you make \$80,000 a year, that's a very good living.
+Most (of our employees) come from the Gulf Coast: Texas, Louisiana, Mississippi, Alabama and Florida.
+We also have operations in the Northeast, and then there's a handful that catch a plane and fly in from around the country to go offshore.
+When you think about our numerous employees and the flexibility that comes with the way we work offshore on a 14 and 14 rotation, these are really good jobs for people who may not have a college education but have a good technical background and are willing to learn new things.
+These are good paying jobs.
+We have a lot of people making anywhere from \$60,000 to over \$100,000 a year with an associate's degree or a high school diploma who are providing for their families, enjoying a high quality of life and living in places where, if you make \$80,000 a year, that's a very good living.